mschottdorf/mschottdorf.github.io/_pages/index.md

 feature_row_left:
   - image_path: /assets/images/thinking_mouse.jpg
     title: ""
     excerpt: "Animals are capable of amazing feats of reasoning and planning.
+If you ever had mice in your kitchen, you will know what we are talking about!
 How do they do that?
-And how are these processes instantiated by the coordinated activity of single neurons?"
+And how are these processes instantiated by the coordinated activity of single neurons?
+In the Neural Computation Laboratory, we persue this question with mice that learn to solve complex problems in virtual reality."
 ---

 {% include feature_row id="feature_row_left" type="left" %}